naldeborgh7575/brain_segmentation/README.md

 When I began building the model I built an architecture based on one built by [Havaei et al](http://arxiv.org/pdf/1505.03540.pdf), which uses a cascaded, two-pathway architecture and looks at both local and global features of patches.
 I elected to use the simpler model to meet the two-week deadline for this project, but in the future I will work on tuning models similar to this to improve upon the accuracy of this model.

+This project is not currently active and pull requests will not be monitored.

 ## References

     1. Havaei, M. et. al, Brain Tumor Segmentation with Deep Neural Networks. arXiv preprint arXiv:1505.03540, 2015.